 How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Intro purchase APR: 0% Introductory APR for 12 billing cycles; then a 12.50% - 17.99% Variable APR applies
+Read our credit card methodology here.Intro purchase APR: 0% introductory APR for 12 months, then a 11.75% - 17.99% Variable APR applies.

 If you’re an ESL Federal Credit Union member, you can net some serious savings with the ESL Visa® Credit Card.
-The ongoing 12.50% - 17.99% Variable APR is the lowest we could find among cards with a 0% intro APR on purchases and balance transfers.
-Additionally, there is $0 in annual and balance transfer fees.
+The ongoing 11.75% - 17.99% Variable APR is among the lowest we could find for cards with intro APRs on purchases and balance transfers.
+Additionally, there are no annual or balance transfer fees.
 You’ll also get some basic travel benefits, including lost luggage assistance, emergency ticket replacement and car rental protection.

 How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Intro purchase APR: 0% Intro APR for 15 billing cycles for purchases, followed by an 18.24% to 28.24% Variable APR.
+Read our credit card methodology here.Intro purchase APR: 0% Intro APR for 15 billing cycles for purchases, then a 17.74% to 27.74% Variable APR applies.

 Estimated savings over two years: $2,116*